-New Flight Charters, a nationwide leader in private jet charter services since 2004, announced today a 14 percent increase in 2015 charter business over 2014.
-Fourth Quarter 2015 saw explosive growth in charter business, up 28 percent over the same period in 2014.
+New Flight Charters, a nationwide leader in private jet charter services since 2004, announced today a 14 percent increase in charter business.
+Fourth Quarter saw explosive growth in charter business, up 28 percent over the same period.

-2015 increases more than quadrupled industry trend numbers for the year; market analyst Argus reported a flight activity increase of 2.9 percent for 2015 across private aviation segments including charter and Part-91, and projects a similar size increase moving forward into 2016.
+The increases more than quadrupled industry trend numbers for the year; market analyst Argus reported a flight activity increase of 2.9 percent for the same period across private aviation segments including charter and Part-91, and projects a similar size increase moving forward into this year.